‘America’s Got Talent’ Act Brought Judge Simon Cowell To Tears

 During the quarterfinals on Tuesday, Ketterer, the last act of the night, sang a powerful version of James Bay’s “Us” that secured a standing ovation from the audience when he hit the tunes final notes.

 Cowell seemed to find kinship with Ketterer on a fatherly level.
-The judge is a father to 4-year-old son, Eric.
+The judge is a father to 4-year-old son Eric.

 Cowell was brought to tears by the end of the tune and had a difficult time describing his feelings for Ketterer’s performance upon his conclusion.